realdingke/mscai_softwareengineering_project/README.md

     python3 entry_point.py --train_track --project [project_id] --api [api_key]

 Using the `--train_track` flag will move onto the pipeline branch where a new model is trained with architecture, learning rate, epoch number, batch size etc. of user's choosing.
 Again you still need to manually enter the project id and api key to specify the dataset.
 Note by default this will train on all video with labels, should the user want to train only on certain video use `--ds` flag to specify the video names(this flag has action "append" meaning it can take multiple arguments in a row).
+If the user intends to split the datasets into training and testing datasets, use `--split_perc` flag to specificy each video's train split ratio (The default setting of the train split ratio for all videos is 0.8 which is designed for the model selection part, if the user doesn't want to split, `--split_perc` should be 1 for all the videos). `--rand_split` flag would specify whether the training sequences would be randomly chosen.

 Then start training by running the `train.py` under `/src`, an example would be: